Design Thinking: 5-Steps to Design Learner Experiences that Drive Business Results

-We have outlined five “steps” in the Design Thinking process.
+We have outlined 5 steps of Design Thinking below.
 These can vary from team to team, organization to organization, but the core mindset is the same—understand the people and problem, and take action.

 Below are resources and short webinars where Britney Cole, Director of Learning Experience and Innovation, dives into each of the five steps to help you get started.

 EMPATHIZE is an important first step in knowing where your learners are coming from, understanding their learning preferences, and uncovering the real issue – skills, knowledge (or otherwise).